 B.A.
 Psychology, University of California – Berkeley

-I am currently a third year student in the clinical psychology program here at UCLA.
+I am currently a fourth year student in the clinical psychology program here at UCLA.
 My research focuses on understanding the aberrations in network connectivity that relate to deficits in cognitive function in disorders such as schizophrenia, generalized anxiety disorder, and depression.
 My ongoing research projects use graph theory in task based fMRI data as well as time series analyses and source localization in EEG data to better conceptualize how functional brain networks are reconfigured to support emotion inhibition (a facet of emotion regulation).
 I am interested in how these networks are differentially disrupted by anxiety and depression, and by exposure to early life stress.

 If you have any questions about my research please contact me at firstname.lastname@example.org